cliffordfajardo/tiny-dynamo-db/docs/README.md

   - implement anti-entropy with Merkle trees
   - implement write ahead log format
   - implement logshipping
+  - implement a version using protobufs for my data serialization

 ## Development
 Just `cd` into one of the folders prefixed with a `v` and launch your editor from there.